Will Your Wet Basement Pass A Home Inspection? Know the Facts!

 Musty odors Unpleasant, damp smell; increased allergy or asthma symptoms

-Mold growth Visible mold growth; discoloration or staining on walls or floors
+Mould growth Visible mould growth; discoloration or staining on walls or floors

 Foundation damage Cracks in walls or floors; bowing or leaning walls; settling or shifting foundation

-These problems can worsen over time, making it crucial to address them as soon as they are identified.
-In addition to posing a health risk from mold and mildew, a wet basement can significantly reduce the value of your home and limit future potential buyers.
+These problems can be harder to ignore later on down the line, making it crucial to address them as soon as they are identified.
+In addition to posing a health risk from mould and mildew, a wet basement can significantly reduce the value of your home and limit future potential buyers.

 Home Inspection Checklist for Basement Waterproofing

-If you’re planning to sell your home, a thorough home inspection is a critical step in the process.
-Your basement is an essential component of the inspection, and it must be in good condition to pass.
-Use this checklist to evaluate your basement’s waterproofing to increase the chances of it passing the inspection.
+If you’re planning to sell your home, a thorough home inspection is often needed to be passed for the buyer.
+Your basement is a big part of this assessment and it has to be in good condition to pass.
+This might even be the deciding factor on the buyers purchase.
+So, use this checklist to evaluate your basement’s waterproofing in areas of your home to increase the chances of it passing the inspection.

 Foundation Inspection

-Overall, hiring a professional for basement inspection can be an essential step in ensuring your basement remains dry and passes a home inspection.
-By taking the necessary steps to address any existing issues and prevent future ones, you can protect your home and your family from potential water damage and mold growth.
+Overall, hiring a professional for a basement inspection can be a beneficial step in guaranteeing your basement remains dry and passes a home inspection before you sell it.
+By taking the necessary steps to address any existing issues and prevent future ones, you can protect your home and your family from potential water damage and mould growth.

 Maintaining a Safe and Dry Basement

-After investing time and money in maintaining your basement, it’s important to continue with regular upkeep to ensure its longevity.
+After investing time and money in maintaining your basement, it’s important to continue with regular upkeep so that your new basement lasts for years to come.
 Below are a few tips and recommendations on maintaining a safe and dry basement in Canada.

-Inspect your basement at least twice a year for any signs of water damage or moisture.
-Check for dampness on walls and floors, musty odours, visible water seepage or stains, and any change in the appearance of the walls or floors.
+• Regular Inspection: Inspect your basement at least twice a year for any signs of water damage or moisture.

-Consider getting your basement professionally waterproofed to ensure that it remains dry and free of moisture.
-This will help to prevent future water damage and maintain a safe and habitable living space for you and your family.
+• Basement Waterproofing: Think about getting your basement professionally waterproofed to keep it dry, prevent future water damage, and make it a safe living space for your family.

-By following these tips, you can ensure that your basement remains dry and passes a home inspection.
-However, if you are uncertain about the condition of your basement or have persistent water issues, it is advisable to seek the help of a professional basement inspection and waterproofing expert.
+By following these tips, you’ll keep your basement dry for yourself and also for any potential home buyers.
+If you’re still uncertain about the condition of your basement or have constant water issues, it’s best that you seek the help of a professional basement inspection and waterproofing expert like us!